A Survey of Model Architectures in Information Retrieval: Introduction

 This work reviews the evolution of model architectures in IR (with an overview in~\cref{fig:structure}).
 Here, the meaning of model architecture is twofold: it describes (1) backbone models for extracting query and document feature representations, and (2) end-to-end system architectures that process raw inputs, perform feature extraction, and estimate relevance.
-Different from prior works and surveys~\citep{lin2022pretrained,zhu2023large}, we intentionally separate our discussion of model architectures from training methodologies and deployment best practices to provide a focused architectural analysis.
-The shift towards neural architectures, particularly Transformer-based models, has fundamentally transformed IR by enabling rich, contextualized representations and improved handling of complex queries.
-While this evolution has enhanced retrieval precision, it also presents new challenges, especially with the emergence of LLMs.
+Different from prior works and surveys~\citep{lin2022pretrained,zhu2023large}, we intentionally separate our discussion of model architectures from training methodologies and deployment best practices to deliver a focused architectural analysis.
+This analysis centers on the core components of AI infrastructure in the LLM era.
+The shift towards neural architectures, particularly Transformer-based models, has fundamentally transformed IR by enabling rich, contextualized representations and improved capacity for handling complex queries.
+While this evolution enhanced retrieval performance, it also presents new challenges, especially with the development of LLMs.
 These challenges include the need for architectural innovations to optimize performance and scalability, handle multimodal and multilingual data, and understand complex instructions.
 Moreover, as IR systems are increasingly integrated into diverse applications\,---\,from robotics~\citep{xie2024embodiedrag}, protein structure discovery~\citep{jumper2021highly} to autonomous agents~\citep[\interalia]{wu2023autogen,chen2025learningtoreasonwithsearchforllmsviareinforcementlearning,hu2025owloptimizedworkforcelearning,deepresearchsystemcard,wu-etal-2025-webwalker} that are capable of reasoning and search\,---\,the field must evolve beyond traditional search paradigms.
 We conclude this survey by examining these challenges and discussing their implications for the future of IR model architectures research.